jatinderjit/flutter_launcher_icons/README.md

 ## Flavor support

 Create a Flutter Launcher Icons configuration file for your flavor.
-The config file is called `flutter_launcher_icons-<flavor>.yaml` by replacing `<flavor>` by the name of your desired flavor.
+The flavors are automatically derived for files matching the pattern `flutter_launcher_icons-<flavor>.yaml`.

-The configuration file format is the same.
+The configuration file format is the same for the default config file location.

 An example project with flavor support enabled [has been added to the examples](https://github.com/fluttercommunity/flutter_launcher_icons/tree/master/example/flavors).